FAIR Health Consumer Access

 Getting Insured outside Open Enrollment Periods

-As pleasant as summer can be, it's usually the wrong season for open enrollment.
-That’s the designated period of time—usually in the fall—when you can enroll in or make changes to a health insurance plan.
-But, there are some special circumstances that let you enroll any time.
+As pleasant as summer can be, it's usually not the right season for open enrollment—the period of time when you can enroll in or make changes to a health insurance plan.
+Open enrollment usually comes in the fall, but there are some special circumstances that let you enroll any time.